MTIL: Encoding Full History with Mamba for Temporal Imitation Learning: Related Works

 \subsection{Temporal and Sequential Imitation Learning}

 The inadequacy of the strict Markov assumption has long motivated efforts to incorporate temporal context.
 Early explorations employed Recurrent Neural Networks (RNNs) like LSTMs~\cite{osa2018algorithmic, pomerleau1989alvinn, mandlekar2021robomimic, beck2024xlstm}.
 However, these architectures face challenges with long-term dependencies due to vanishing gradients~\cite{beck2024xlstm}.
 Furthermore, practical implementations often resorted to fixed history windows and periodic state resets (e.g., sequence lengths of 10-50 in Robomimic~\cite{mandlekar2021robomimic, mandlekar2023mimicgen}), precluding the capture of full trajectory history.
-More recently, Transformer-based models (e.g., BeT~\cite{shafiullah2022bet}, RT-1~\cite{brohan2022rt1, Haldarbaku}, OPTIMUS~\cite{2023optimus}, ICRT~\cite{2024context}, Baku~\cite{brohan2022rt1, Haldarbaku}, MDT~\cite{2023mdt}) have become prominent, utilizing self-attention to model sequence correlations.
-Yet, the $O(L^2)$ computational complexity of attention imposes practical limits on the size of context window ~\cite{osa2018algorithmic, beck2024xlstm}, hindering their ability to efficiently process and encode entire long trajectories in the manner afforded by linear-complexity SSMs.
+More recently, Transformer-based models (e.g., BeT~\cite{shafiullah2022bet}, RT-1~\cite{brohan2022rt1, Haldarbaku}, OPTIMUS~\cite{2023optimus}, ICRT~\cite{2024context}, Baku~\cite{brohan2022rt1, Haldarbaku}, MDT~\cite{2023mdt}) have become prominent, utilizing self-attention to model sequence correlations. {However, the $O(L^2)$ computational complexity of attention imposes practical limits on the size of the context window~\cite{osa2018algorithmic, beck2024xlstm}, hindering their ability to efficiently process entire long trajectories.
+Even recurrent variants like Transformer-XL~\cite{tianci2024transformerxl}, while theoretically capable of processing long sequences, still rely on the computationally intensive attention mechanism.
 Distinct strategies for managing long horizons involve temporal abstraction.
 Hierarchical Imitation Learning~\cite{lynch2020learning, gao2024prime, zhu2022bottom, gupta2019relay, mao2024robomatrix} and Skill Chaining~\cite{lynch2020learning, 2021adversarial, chen2024scar} decompose tasks, learning policies over skills or sub-goals.
 Waypoint-based methods like AWE~\cite{shi2023awe} or primitive-based approaches like PRIME~\cite{gao2024prime} operate at higher levels of abstraction.
-While effective, these approaches fundamentally differ from MTIL, which aims to directly model the complete low-level observation-action sequence history, potentially offering robustness against issues like error propagation in skill chaining~\cite{lynch2020learning, chen2024scar}.
+While effective, these approaches fundamentally differ from MTIL, which aims to directly model the complete low-level observation-action sequence history, potentially offering robustness against issues like error propagation in skill chaining~\cite{lynch2020learning, chen2024scar}.}